 Robocopy features a lot of parameters.
-While some are well known and used, there is a maybe the most underrated parameter: /MT for multithreading.
-I have checked how this parameter impacts the speed.
+While some are well known and used, there is maybe the most underrated parameter: /MT for multithreading.
+I have checked how this parameter impacts the speed of your copy jobs.

-Most Windows admins should known robocopy, then built-in copy and mirror tool from microsoft.
+Most Windows admins should know robocopy, the built-in copy and mirror tool from microsoft.
 This tool comes with a lot of parameters, some are more known and some might not be that present to all users.

 For this test, I prepared the following scenarios:

 - A large single file (20GB or 21.474.836.480 byte)

 - 3016 Images with 7-8 MB each (~20GB or 21.473.798.962 byte)

 - 73.488 text files with 400-600 KB each (~20GB or 21.486.178.224 byte)

 All files are copied via network.
 So depending on your network and storage, the result can vary, but the general idea and improvements should apply to your setup too.